 All entering freshman applicants must have official standardized test scores sent to LSU.
 Please request that your ACT (code 1590) or SAT (code 6373) scores are sent directly to LSU electronically.
 Emails and faxes of test results cannot be used as official documentation.

 Students should submit a transcript from all high schools they have attended.

-If you attend a Louisiana high school, you do not need to have an official transcript sent.
-LSU can access your transcript electronically through the Louisiana Department of Education.
-If a paper transcript is needed, you or your school counselor will be contacted directly.
+Students who attend a Louisiana high school, do not need to have an official transcript sent, unless requested by our office.
+LSU can access in-state transcripts electronically through the Louisiana Department of Education.
+If a paper transcript is needed, students will be contacted directly.

-If you attend a high school outside of Louisiana, you will need to request for your high school counselor to mail an official transcript in a sealed envelope to the address below.
+Students who attend a high school outside of Louisiana, will need to request for their high school counselor to mail an official transcript in a sealed envelope to the address below.
 Transcripts can also be sent electronically through Parchment Express (formerly Naviance).LSU Office of Enrollment Management

 1146 Pleasant Hall